Vehrik/FarOut/Characters/Traits.md

     For example, a Character may have a Trait that allows it to shoot a string of web of Integrity 2 out by 30ft.
-If this Trait was also given a Brawn Effect Challenge of 4 that's intended to allow the web to latch onto any hard surface it touches, the web would be treated as if it just completed a Brawn Challenge with an Attempt of 4 whenever it does encounter a hard surface.
+If this Trait was also given a Brawn Effect Challenge of 4 that's intended to allow the web to latch onto any surface it touches, the web would be treated as if it just completed a Brawn Challenge with an Attempt of 4 whenever it does encounter a surface.
 The aesthetics of a Trait are taken into account by the GM when they decide if the Effect is applied successfully.
-Effect Challenges do not reduce the Integrity of a Trait's products.
+Effect Challenges do not reduce the Integrity of a Trait's products when it activates.

 HEALTH REPLENISHMENT (HR)
 -------------------------
-###COST: 15 EXO / 1 HR
+###COST: 10 EXO / 1 HR

     This value represents how many Hits of a Target may be replenished if the Effect of the Trait is applied.
 You normally will not have to overcome a